xyznaveen/computing-project/README.md

 Instructions

-1.  create .env file in your home folder if there isn't already
+1.  create .env file in your home folder if there isn't already or rename .env.exampe to .env
 2.  open .env file and enter your database details i.e. host, username and password
 3.  open project folder in cmd and run this command `php artisan migrate` to setup database